mohamed-arshad-ch/aq-pay-api/NOTIFICATION_API_DOCUMENTATION.md

 ---

-### 3. Admin Mark Notification as Read
+### 3. Mark Notification as Read by Admin

 **Endpoint:** `PUT /api/notifications/admin/:id/read`

-**Description:** Allows an admin to mark any notification as read, regardless of the user it belongs to.
+**Description:** Marks a specific notification as read by admin.
+This only updates the admin read status (`isReadByAdmin`), not the user read status.

 **Authentication:** Required (Admin only)